Development guidelines for corporate customers

-LINE provides APIs that enables external companies and developers to link with LINE services.
+LY Corporation provides APIs that enables external companies and developers to link with LY Corporation services.
 The LINE Developers site provides developers with these LINE API specs, documentation explaining development procedures, and a console for configuration.
 To learn more, see About LINE Developers site.

 # How LINE bot works

 LINE bots use the Messaging API to send and receive information.
 To learn more, see How it works in the Messaging API documentation.

 # About the relationship between LINE bots and channels

 The relationship between bots as a component of the LINE Official Account and the channel is as follows.

 # Understanding various terms